openclimatefix/analysis-dashboard/README.md

 ## 🛠️ infrastructure

-`.github/workflows` contains a number of CI actions
+`.github/workflows` contains some CI actions
-1. linters.yaml: Runs linting checks on the code
-2. release.yaml: Make and pushes docker files on a new code release
-3. test-docker.yaml': Runs tests on every push

-The docker file is in the folder `infrastructure/docker/`

-The version is bumped automatically for any push to `main`.
+1. `docker-pipeline.yml`: Creates and publishes a docker image.

+With any push to `main`, in order to deploy changes, the `Terraform Cloud` variable is updated with the commit reference and deployed to `AWS Elastic Beanstalk`.

 ## Environmental Variables

-- DB_URL: The database url which the forecasts will be saved too
+- DB_URL: The database url which will be queried for  forecasts
+- password: The password for accessing the code

 ## Contributors

-The following folks have contributed to this repo.
+The following folks have contributed to this repo. ([emoji key](https://allcontributors.org/docs/en/emoji-key))